 There are endless opportunities for you to get into debt every day whether it be a purchase at the mall, a dream house or a hot investment tip you want to follow, but before you follow anything, know what you are getting yourself into.

-- Is traditionally thought of as debt on an asset which will increase in value.
+Is traditionally thought of as debt on an asset which will increase in value over time and benefit from compounding.
 This is actually a simplistic view of good debt because even a mortgage on your home, a house which is increasing in value, can be bad debt because you are paying it with your after tax dollars.

 - Good debt is paid with pre-tax dollars.
 Good debt will be tax deductible which means that the money you have borrowed to buy an investment property or shares is a good debt.
 This is because the interest you pay on that money can generally be deducted from your overall taxable income, possibly putting you into a lower tax bracket where you can pay less tax at the end of the year.